swaptacular/swpt_accounts/protocol.rst

   on the sender's account at the time of the transfer's commit.
-For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields need to be set so as to inform the client (the coordinator) about the worst possible scenario.
+For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields are set so as to inform the client (the coordinator) about the worst possible scenario.

 .. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is reasonably likely to